louiseelena/ares-pro-plugin/plugin/help/en/pro.md

 - Texting
 - texts
 ---
-#Texts
+#Pros
-Send text messages to other characters.
+Send dragon projection messages to other characters.

-> Learn how the text system works in the [Text Tutorial](/help/pro_tutorial).
+> Learn how the text system works in the [Pro Tutorial](/help/pro_tutorial).

+# Dragon names
+By default, the pro command only works for character names and not dragon names.
+You can change this for projections to yourself by setting your alias to your dragon's name (ie `alias <dragon name>`).

-## Texting from the Web-Portal
+## Projecting from the Web-Portal
 There is a "Pro" button on any active scene in the web-portal.
-Texting into a scene will send a message in-game, if the character is connected.
+Projecting into a scene will send a message in-game, if the character is connected.
 By default, texting on the portal will send a text to all participants of the scene.

 `<name>=<message>` - Send a message to a specific person from the webportal.
 Adds recipients to scene if not already a participant.